Lorenzo Gilyard: Victims

-Gilyard is also considered a possible suspect in the 1987 murder of 21-year-old store clerk Paula Davis, whose body was later found dumped in Ohio.
+Gilyard is also considered a possible suspect in the 1987 murder of 21-year-old store clerk Paula Davis, whose body was found dumped in Ohio.

 Trial

 In January 2007, Gilyard's attorneys were able to negotiate an agreement with the Jackson County Attorney's Office: In exchange for dropping the death penalty, their client would agree to a trial without a jury, which began on March 5 of that year.
 Gilyard was tried on seven first-degree murder charges.
-The prosecution focused mainly on DNA evidence that criminal forensics experts shows he had sex with the victims around the time they were killed.
+The prosecution focused mainly on DNA evidence that criminal forensics experts said indicates he had sex with the victims around the time they were killed.
 "All the victims have several things in common; all were found dead during the same one-and-a-half-year period, all were left in secluded or obstructed locations, all were strangled, all showed signs that they were involved in a struggle, all were missing their shoes, and all but one showed distinct signs of sexual intercourse," prosecution attorney Jim Kanatzar said in opening statements to the court.
 Throughout the proceedings, Gilyard refused to admit his guilt and insisted on his innocence.

 Twelve days later, Gilyard was sentenced to life in prison without parole for the murders of Barry, Kelly, Barnes, Ford, Ingold, and Hibbs.
 He was acquitted of killing Mayhew, since only human hair and no semen were found on her body, and the results of a DNA analysis of said hair being inconclusive.
 He initially served his life sentence in Western Missouri Correctional Center, before being transferred to the Crossroads Correctional Center in July 2019.